 OPEN: City parks and preserves.

-CLOSED: State parks in Jacksonville are open with restrictions.
-Closing times have changed effective July 27.
+OPEN: State parks in Jacksonville are open with restrictions.
 See below for detail.

 See below for lists of parks.

 Timucuan Parks Foundation is the nonprofit that provides programming, funding, and volunteers for Jacksonville’s natural areas including but not limited to the city’s nature preserves, state parks, and national park sites.
 Our park partners are JaxParks (City of Jacksonville), Talbot Islands State Parks (Florida State Parks), and the Timucuan Ecological & Historic Preserve (National Park Service).
 TPF is the official charity partner of the Timucuan Ecological and Historic Preserve.

-For more information, please contact us at info @ timucuanparks.org.
+For more information, please send an email to info @ timucuanparks.org.